 Before joining ANU in 2016, Ben worked in the UK at the University of Leicester, the Oxford Research Group, and Chatham House.
-He received his PhD in 2013 from the University of Birmingham and is a Fellow of the UK Higher Education Academy.
+He received his PhD in 2013 from the University of Birmingham, UK.
 He has previously taught courses on IR theory, rising powers, foreign policy analysis, and strategic studies.

 Ben’s research interests include global order and polarity analysis; historical great power diplomacy; strategic relations in the Asia-Pacific; rising powers; nuclear arms control and disarmament; strategic conventional weapons; IR theory (especially the English School and realism).

 Watch Ben discuss his work on Great Power politics.

 Ben teaches the graduate course Global Security INTR8032 (Semester 2, 2020), and the undergraduate course Politics of Nuclear Weapons STST2124 (Semester 2, 2020).

 Australia 360 – exploring the big issues that confront us

 Young leaders and professionals gathered with leading researchers, thinkers and practitioners in the majestic Gandel Hall at the National Gallery of Australia on Wed 21 August to take a closer look